 WIOA contributes to economic growth and business expansion by ensuring the workforce system is job-driven, matching employers with skilled individuals.
 WIOA's employer services include:

-- Interview space - onsite facilities available to interview applicants, with access to computers, fax, and copy machines; and
+- Interview space - onsite facilities available to interview applicants, with access to computers, fax, and copy machines

 WIOA outlines a vision for supporting youth and young adults through an integrated service delivery system.
 This vision includes high quality services for in-school and out-of-school youth beginning with career exploration and guidance, continued support for educational attainment, opportunities for skills training, and culminating with a good job along a career pathway or enrollment in post-secondary education.
 WIOA's youth services include:

-- Services that Provide Labor Market Information offer employment and labor market information about in-demand industry sectors or occupation
+- Services that Provide Labor Market Information offer employment and labor market information about in-demand industry sectors or occupations.

-- Alternative Secondary School and Dropout Recovery Services assist youth who have struggled in traditional secondary education or who have dropped out of school; and
+- Alternative Secondary School and Dropout Recovery Services assist youth who have struggled in traditional secondary education or who have dropped out of school.

 - Activities that lead to completion of a high school diploma or recognized equivalent such as, tutoring, study skills training, instruction and dropout prevention.